 Moving on seems so much easier when you can say with confidence that your ex is an asshole.
 But what happens when he’s not, and you still have to say goodbye?
 Reinventing yourself after divorce when you’re still in love with your ex can make you doubt yourself and your future.
-Here are 7 shifts to make help you gain clarity and find direction.

 No matter how long it has been since your relationship ended, when you think about what’s next your mind can’t help but wonder what it would’ve looked like (dare I say, should have looked like) if your partner had stayed in the picture.
 Your Limited Mind (your thoughts attached to the physical world) laments the loss of what you perceive to have been a fantastic partner.
 Your Expansive Mind (your highest wisdom) knows it is time to move on.
 This tug of war between the two parts of you is exactly what’s got you stuck.